AleziaKurdis/places/README.md

 ### Complete retirement of the "beacon" solution...
 The "Places" application is 100% driven by the Metaverse Server's Place API.
-The beacon solution having too much flaws.
-It makes sense to just get rid of it.
+The beacon solution having too much flaws, it has been decommissionned in this design.
-_(Thank you "Decentralized Goto", you have been very useful at a critical moment.
-We will never forget.
-R.I.P.)_
+_(It has been very useful for in early time.
+Thank you)_

 ### Place API data extraction...
 The extraction of the Place API data is done from the .js side, rather than the UI layer (.html).